 | Streaming Quality | Supports HD or Ultra HD based on main plan | Limited by parent plan’s screen allowance |

-Method 2 | Update or Reset Your Netflix Household Location
+Method 2 Update or Reset Your Netflix Household Location

-How to Perform the Netflix Household Reset Correctly
+How to update Netflix Household

 - Open Netflix on your TV or streaming device.

-The location of this option may vary by device. - Select Manage Netflix Household or Update Household.
+- Select Manage Netflix Household or Update Household.

 Key points to remember: